-For me, casual home cooking (whether it’s breakfast, lunch, dinner, or snack-time) is an intuitive process.
-The first thing I do before I make any meal is open the fridge and see what vegetables I have on-hand.
-I pull them out, head to the
+For me, everyday cooking (whether it’s breakfast, lunch, dinner, or snack-time) is an intuitive process.
+The first thing I do when starting any meal is open the fridge to see what vegetables I have on-hand.

-Whole grains: They’re packed with fiber, protein, and minerals, they keep me feeling full, and I love how versatile they are.
+My regulars: brown rice, farro, and rolled oats.They’re packed with fiber, protein, and minerals, keep me feeling full, and I love how versatile they are.
 I buy my grains at the bulk bin section (forgoing single-use plastic bags in favor of these reusable ones!) and store them in these airtight jars.
-I use them to make fried rice, grain bowls, salads, and more.
+I use them for sushi burritos, grain bowls, salads, and more.

 I prefer dried beans versus canned because cooking beans from scratch lets you control the amount of salt and flavorings you use; they’re also fresher that way and have a better taste.
 I do usually keep a few cans as well, in case I need some beans in a pinch.
 My go-to’s: green and red lentils, butter beans (aka large lima beans), and chickpeas.
 Greek tomato braised beans and chana masala are what I make the most.

 Oh man, do I love me some condiments.
 They are a must for rounding out flavor profiles.
 The good news is that most of these keep for a long time, so after the initial investment, you won’t have to replenish them for 3 to 6 months.
 I always have: soy sauce, toasted sesame oil, seasoned rice vinegar, Thai red curry paste, miso, Yondu, balsamic vinegar, Dijon mustard, tahini, natural peanut butter, and maple syrup.

 Herbs + Spices